 The information on governance included here supplements that described in the trustees' report and in the statement of trustees' responsibilities.
-The board of trustees has formally met three times during the year (September 2020 - August 2021).

-Attendance at meetings in the year was as follows:
+The board of trustees has formally met three times during the year (September 2021 - August 2022).
+Attendance during the year at meetings of the board of trustees was as follows: